 Every Mama is familiar with this scene: nursing your child to sleep with the hope that you could make a quick escape at night but always ending up unable to do so.
 Why?
 Because your baby refuses to sleep without you by your side or is easily woken up when they don’t feel you beside them.

-While it’s heartwarming to have that close bond with your little one, it can be incredibly difficult for parents and babies.
+While having that close bond with your little one is heartwarming, it can be incredibly difficult for parents and babies.
 The constant disruption in sleep can lead to stressful days and poor learning in babies.
-On the other hand, parents also tend to struggle with stress and anxiety because they cannot do anything else apart from snuggling or nursing their babies.
+On the other hand, parents also struggle with stress and anxiety because they cannot do anything else apart from snuggling or nursing their babies.

-That’s why for some Mamas and Papas, sleep training is a skill that they strive to unlock for themselves.
+For some Mamas and Papas, sleep training is a skill they strive to unlock for themselves.
 Not only will it teach babies independence, but it also gives parents some time for themselves.

 What Is Sleep Training For Babies?